Zettlr/zettlr-docs/docs/en/core/defaults-files.md

 Defaults files are a way to define default values for many of the variables that Pandoc uses internally to facilitate both your imports and exports.
 Defaults files resemble [YAML frontmatters](yaml-frontmatter.md), but are more powerful and apply to all your files instead of just a single one.

-Previously, Zettlr would use defaults files internally, but Zettlr 2.0 finally gives you the ability to edit these files yourself.
+Previously, Zettlr would use defaults files internally, but Zettlr 2.0 finally gives you the ability to edit these files yourself in the **Assets Manager**.

 > Editing these files can be a little bit tricky, so expect to export a test file multiple times before you have got it right.
 It is a trial & error process.
 However, Zettlr ships with reasonable default settings, so if you do not have special requirements, you can leave these files as they are.